saracasss/Crowdfunding_ETL/README.md

 # Crowdfunding ETL Project Summary

 ## Overview
-This document outlines our ETL mini project, focusing on building a pipeline using Python, Pandas, and PostgreSQL for crowdfunding data.
+In this project, we built a data pipeline using Python, Pandas, and PostgreSQL for crowdfunding data.

 ## Key Accomplishments